How Do I Get an EIN for My LLC: Everything You Need to Know

 If you choose to apply via mail, the process can take up to five weeks.
 Sometimes it can move more quickly if the IRS is not backed up.
 If for some reason you are denied an EIN, you won't know that you need to restart the process until after those several weeks that it takes to process.
 This can lead to a lengthy and frustrating process.

 To apply through mail, you'll need to download the SS-4 form from the website.
 All of the same information is required whether you apply via mail, online, fax, or phone.

 If you need help with understanding how to get an EIN for your LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.